 All nonvested restricted stock and restricted stock unit awards granted in the periods presented had a purchase price of zero.
 The Company records compensation expense on a straight-line basis over the restriction period based on the market price of the underlying stock on the date of grant.
 The nonvested restricted stock unit awards granted under the plan to non-employee directors during 2009 are scheduled to vest in one-third increments at each of the Company's three subsequent annual shareholder meetings.
 The nonvested restricted stock and restricted stock unit awards granted under the plan to employees during the 2007 Predecessor period were originally scheduled to vest and become payable ratably over a three-year period from the respective grant dates.
-The nonvested restricted stock unit awards granted under the plan to non-employee directors during the 2007 Predecessor period from the respective grant dates.
-The nonvested restricted stock unit awards granted under the plan to non-employee directors during the 2007 Predecessor period from the respective grant dates.
 The nonvested restricted stock unit awards granted under the plan to non-employee directors during the 2007 Predecessor period were originally scheduled to vest over a one-year period from the respective grant dates, but became payable as a result of the Merger as discussed above.